 - oatmeal with stewed fruits

-Depending on the symptoms you’re experiencing, you may need to make certain dietary changes.
+Depending on your symptoms, you may need to make certain dietary changes.

-If you’re experiencing diarrhea due to your cancer treatment, ask your doctor about electrolyte drinks.
+If you’re experiencing diarrhea from your cancer treatment, ask your doctor about electrolyte drinks.
 Electrolytes are minerals that must stay in balance for cells to work properly.